 2. Decide if you need to accept payments on the go

 If accepting payments from your smartphone or tablet would make life easier for you and your customers, there are other options available for you.
-Companies like Stripe and Square specialize in this payment type and allow you to accept payments the following day.
 This type of processor is ideal for out-of-office industries like HVAC and industrial cleaning companies, as well as food trucks.

 3. Always ask if they charge extra fees for certain types of credit cards